flaviostutz/common-targets/README.md

 #### release group

 - "release"
-  - generates a versioned package of the software ready to be published or deployed
-  - a common workflow is "version -> docgen -> package"
-  - use env var VERSION to define the version manually

-- "version"
-  - defines next version of the software, prepare release notes, generate changelogs, tag resources
+  - defines next version of the software, prepare release notes, generate changelogs, tag resources, create "release" in management systems (such as gh release etc)
+  - normally invokes "docgen" to generate documentation
   - normally uses git tags and semantic versioning to define automatically the next version of the software (e.g.: npx monotag)

 - "docgen"